PaulHosek/paulhosek.github.io/source/_posts/Building-a-computer-from-scratch.md

 I have changed to a bit of a different representation to make it a bit less messy for us.
 Blue connections will be used to refer to BYTE transfer.
 A byte is 8 bits.
 We can imagine such a blue wire as just 8 different wires next to each other.
 Black wires are single bit wires and green wires are single bit wires with the 1 state.
 For example, the 8-bit version of the tri-state buffer we discussed before will look like this:

-<p align="center"> {% asset_image image_57.png %}
+<p align="center"> {% asset_image image_33.png %}

-This will be our starting point.
+Now to our starting point.
 We expect that there will be some long string of 0s and 1s that encode the instruction.
 The instruction address takes a number as input that denotes the index of the byte that we have to read.
 The output just outputs the bytes.
 Secondly, we also have separate data input and output streams.
 These contain the numbers that we perform the operations on.
 We assume some hidden process here that will provide us with the right numbers at the right time.
 It could for example be that, much like the program instruction input, the data input just has a long list of numbers that is defined before and is then read into the program.
 Not very dynamic but good enough for now.

-<p align="center"> {% asset_image image_58.png %}
+<p align="center"> {% asset_image image_57.png %}

 ### Goal 15.1 Copying values

 I will first decode the byte into its separate bits.

-<p align="center"> {% asset_image image_59.png %}
+<p align="center"> {% asset_image image_58.png %}

 We want to be able to copy between two registers and an input stream and output stream.
 For this, we obviously need to have some registers, so I will add four to our architecture.
 Note, that this can be as many as we want.

 We will need to define a set of instructions for the copy operation between registers and input and output.
 Let’s use this convention: Out of the 6 left-most bits in the instruction, we use the three most significant ones to determine the location to copy from and the three least significant ones to determine the location to copy to.

-<p align="center"> {% asset_image image_60.png %}
+<p align="center"> {% asset_image image_94.png %}

 | Decimal index |  | From | To |
 | --- | --- | --- | --- |